sbs384/TELLMe/README.md

 4.Combine all the knowledge you got through steps 1-3 and output the ranking list.
 Now please output a brief ranking list of 50 models instead of explanation.

-#### Here is the output of Bing Chat responding to the prompt listed above:
+#### Here is the output of Bing Chat responding to the prompt showed above:

 Based on the information provided and the characteristics of the models, here is a possible ranking for the Natural Questions dataset: